Mozambique—Promoting Sustainable Agricultural Market System (PROMAS)

 Sample Activities

-• Carry out a climate risk and adaptation assessment to identify priority risks and identify interventions to help farmers adapt to present and future climate challenges.
+• Identify priority risks and identify interventions to help farmers adapt to present and future climate challenges.

-• Examine the incentives for input suppliers and agro-dealers to map out and promote crop varieties that are appropriate to the different agroecological zones.
+• Incentivise suppliers and agro-dealers to map out and promote crop varieties that are appropriate to the different agroecological zones.

-• Examine the extent to which climate adaptation practices such as conservation farming, crop rotation, use of drought-resistant and short-season seed varieties are practiced, and identify means to incentivize market partners to promote them.
+• Incentivize market partners to promote climate adaptation practices such as conservation farming, crop rotation, and drought-resistant and short-season seed varieties.

 • Engage with the National Seed Authority to explore options for sustainability.

-• Examine opportunities to promote inter- and intra-sector dialogues (seeds, output markets, finance) to establish platforms with the capacity to lobby and advocate for factors that affect their sectors to provincial and national government.
+• Promote inter- and intra-sector dialogues (seeds, output markets, finance) to establish platforms that can lobby and advocate for factors that affect their sectors to provincial and national government.

 • Expand financial products for agribusiness MSMEs.